containers/podman/docs/source/markdown/podman-build.1.md

 Add a line to /etc/hosts.
 The format is hostname:ip.
 The **--add-host** option can be set multiple times.

+#### **--all-platforms**

+Instead of building for a set of platforms specified using the **--platform** option, inspect the build's base images, and build for all of the platforms for which they are all available.
+Stages that use *scratch* as a starting point can not be inspected, so at least one non-*scratch* stage must be present for detection to work usefully.

 #### **--annotation**=*annotation*

 Add an image *annotation* (e.g. annotation=*value*) to the image metadata.
 Can